-This work shows how Imagen’s FDA-cleared software for detecting fractures (FractureDetect) in musculoskeletal radiographs improves clinicians’ accuracy at diagnosing fractures.
-Both clinicians with extensive training in musculoskeletal imaging and clinicians with limited training were significantly more accurate when assisted by our deep-learning system.
+Imagen’s FDA-cleared AI software, FractureDetect, designed to detect fractures in musculoskeletal radiographs, improves clinicians’ accuracy at diagnosing fractures.
+Clinical testing showed that both clinicians with extensive training in musculoskeletal imaging and clinicians with limited training in musculoskeletal imaging were significantly more accurate when assisted by FractureDetect.

 At Imagen, we are working to change how diagnostics are delivered.
 The following are peer-reviewed publications written by us about the current and future state of imaging diagnostics.

-Imagen developed a deep-learning system for detecting fractures across the musculoskeletal system.
-In a multi-site study, the deep-learning system accurately identified fractures throughout the adult musculoskeletal system.
-The results were used, in part, to support FDA clearance of Imagen’s software (FractureDetect) to assist clinicians in detecting fractures for a selected subset of the anatomic regions reported in this paper.
+Imagen developed an AI software designed to detect fractures across multiple anatomical areas throughout the musculoskeletal system.
+A multi-site study showed the AI software, referred to as a deep learning system, accurately identified fractures throughout the adult musculoskeletal system.
+The results were used in part to support FDA clearance of Imagen’s software (FractureDetect) which now assists clinicians in detecting fractures for the subset of the anatomic regions reported in this paper.

-Imagen developed a deep neural network to detect and localize fractures in wrist radiographs.
-A controlled experiment showed that the average clinician had a 47% relative reduction in their misinterpretation rate using the deep-learning model.
-This significant improvement in diagnostic accuracy shows that deep-learning methods can substantially enhance patient care.
+Imagen developed an AI software designed to detect and localize fractures in wrist radiographs.
+A rigorous clinical study showed that the clinicians utilizing the AI software, referred to as a deep learning model, had a 47% relative reduction in misinterpretations.
+The significant improvement in diagnosing fractures shows that information provided by Imagen’s AI software can substantially enhance physician accuracy.